California Testing & Assessments FAQs

 If classwork is assessed with a grade, how are the grades determined?

 The California Virtual Academies use specific grading criteria for each course.

 Students in Elementary School, TK through 5th grade are assigned grade marks each semester based upon the board-approved grading rubric.
-Course grading takes into consideration the mastery-based K12 curriculum that CAVA uses for the elementary grades, as well as individualized assignments and activities given by the teacher.
+Course grading takes into consideration the mastery-based K12 curriculum that CAVA uses for the elementary grades, as well as assignments and activities given by the teacher.
 Students will be evaluated based on whether assigned lessons marked as mastered/completed exceed expectations, meet expectations, or fall below expectations based on lessons and activities assigned on the student’s quarterly Individualized Learning Plan (ILP).
-For a lesson to be considered mastered, students must complete all materials contained within the lesson with an accuracy of 80% or higher.
+For a lesson to be considered mastered, students must complete all materials contained within the lesson with an accuracy of 80 percent or higher.